ansible-collections/ibm_zos_cics/README.md

 **Red Hat® Ansible Certified Content for IBM Z** provides the ability towe connect IBM Z® to clients' wider enterprise automation strategy through the Ansible Automation Platform ecosystem.
-This enables development and operationsd automation on Z through a seamless, unified workflow orchestration withr configuration management, provisioning, and application deployment in one easy-to-use platform.
+This enables development and operationsd automation on Z through a seamless, unified workflow orchestration withrd configuration management, provisioning, and application deployment in one easy-to-use platform.